pingcap/docs-tidb-operator/en/backup-restore-overview.md

 ## Backup and restore process

-To make a backup of the TiDB cluster in Kubernetes, you need to create a [`Backup` CR](backup-restore-cr.md#backup-cr-fields) object to describe the backup or create a [`BackupSchedule` CR](backup-restore-cr.md#backupschedule-cr-fields) object to describe a scheduled backup.
+To make a backup of the TiDB cluster on Kubernetes, you need to create a [`Backup` CR](backup-restore-cr.md#backup-cr-fields) object to describe the backup or create a [`BackupSchedule` CR](backup-restore-cr.md#backupschedule-cr-fields) object to describe a scheduled backup.

-To restore data to the TiDB cluster in Kubernetes, you need to create a [`Restore` CR](backup-restore-cr.md#restore-cr-fields) object to describe the restore.
+To restore data to the TiDB cluster on Kubernetes, you need to create a [`Restore` CR](backup-restore-cr.md#restore-cr-fields) object to describe the restore.

 After creating the CR object, according to your configuration, TiDB Operator chooses the corresponding tool and performs the backup or restore.